 What If I Can’t Afford Organic Food?

 The year was 2008.
-Through a series of events that were no less than Divine, I was introduced for the first time to the concept of “health food”.
+Through a series of events, I was introduced for the first time to the concept of “health food”.

-We were living in Dallas, Texas, at the time while my husband was a student in Bible college.
+We were living in Dallas, Texas, at the time while my husband was a college student.
 Our lives were full of change.
 Not only had we uprooted our young family and moved over 350 miles away from our hometown, we also went from small-town living to life in a busy metropolis.
 Just learning to drive in our new surroundings was a huge challenge.

 As it happens with most college students, our budget was also experiencing some, ahem, challenges.
 To give you an idea of the type of adjustment I’m talking about here: We moved on campus in January 2007.
 Two weeks later, we filed our 2006 income tax.